dinhanhthi/dinhanhthi.com/posts/mooc/2020-04-04-deeplearning-ai-course-1.md

 ## Logistic Regression

-- Usually used for binary classification (there are only 2 only 2 outputs).
+- Usually used for binary classification (there are only ==2 outputs==).
 In the case of multiclass classification, we can use _one vs all_ (couple multiple logistic regression steps).

 ### Gradient Descent